The Quiet Man: Plot

 A donnybrook ensues, then evolves into a long Homeric fistfight between Sean and Will after they insincerely agree to adhere to the Marquess of Queensberry rules.
 This much-anticipated match attracts more and more spectators as it continues for miles across the landscape.
 The fighters finally pause for a drink inside Cohan's Bar, where they begrudgingly admit a mutual respect for one another.
 As they argue over who will pay for the drinks, Will tosses a brew into Sean's face.
-Sean punches Will, sending him crashing through the bar doors to lie unconscious in the street, ending the fight.
+Sean punches Will, sending him falling through the bar doors to lie unconscious in the street, ending the fight.
 Later, the reconciled and inebriated brothers-in-law stagger arm-in-arm back to Sean and Mary Kate's home for supper, much to Mary Kate's amusement and delight.

-The next day, a humbled Will and the Widow Tillane begin their own chaperoned courtship, riding side by side in a horse-drawn jaunting car driven by Michaeleen.
-Sean, Mary Kate, and the villagers wave to them as they pass, before Sean and Mary Kate playfully run back to the cottage.
+The next day, a humbled Will and the Widow Tillane begin their own courtship, and they ride out of the village side by side in a jaunting car driven by Michaeleen.
+Sean, Mary Kate, and the villagers wave to them as they pass, before Sean and Mary Kate playfully chase each other across the fields back to the cottage.